ThomasDalla/node-koc/README.md

 node-koc
 ========

-Node library to communicate with the online MMORPG Kings of Chaos
+Node library to parse data from the online MMORPG Kings of Chaos